mhc-stat340-f2019-sec01/Lab02/README.md

 * Cross-validation
   * **For both reg01 and reg02**
     * split your data into 5 cross-validation folds.
     * program a for loop that trains your model on 5 pieces of the data and evaluates on the "held-out" dataset.
-(This for loop should iterate over all 4 training, testing sets.)
+(This for loop should iterate over all 5 folds.)
-    * compute the MSE for each test set
+    * compute the MSE for each validation fold
-    * compute the MSE averaged over each test set
+    * compute the MSE averaged across all 5 folds.

 ## Discussion

   Please explain your model, making sure to reference the coefficients of the model and their significance.

-  How does your multiple regression model compare the simple linear regression model, and how would you communicate these results to an audience?
+  How does your multiple regression model compare to the simple linear regression model, and how would you communicate these results to an audience?

   How does the cross-validation MSE compare between your simple and multiple regression models?
 What does this mean?